hajimehoshi/ebiten/CONTRIBUTING.md

 There are some rules for Ebiten contribution.

+## Creating an issue in the GitHub issue

+Create an issue in the GitHub issues if you find an issue but this is not there.

+Except for very trivial fixes like fixing misspelling, it is a must to have an issue.

 ## Asking us when you are not sure

+In Ebiten, problems might not be documented very well in GitHub issues.
+Please ask us before you work on such issue.

 You can ask us at these communities: